vgl2/nfl-fantasy-lineup-recommendation/README.md

 ### Yahoo
 Note - Not all features have been tested.
 Please raise issues on bugs that you find but it should be functional.
 Also, this program will only work for the most recent season.
 Further modifications are needed in order for it to work on prior seasons.

 1. Path to json file containing the yahoo secret key/access token combination file - The contents will look like {access_token:XXXX,customer_key:YYYY,customer_secret:ZZZZ} where these are unique values.
 More information can be found at https://github.com/mattdodge/yahoofantasy under installation and autheneticaton for steps in generatng a yahoo oauth key. #Please do not share this file with anyone!
 2. league id - This can be found in the Scoring & Settings section of your fantasy football home page.
 3. team name - This is the name of your team

+Please raise any issues (e.g. bugs) via Github and please direct any questions and comments at vgl2@uw.edu.
+Lastly, please let me know if there are any platforms that you might want to be added in the future for predictions.